solarbirdy/NorthshoreBikeMap/README.md

 * Greenway/Healthy Street connection between 30th Ave S east of MLK to Mountains-to-Sound Trail added
 * 39th Ave South Greenway/Healthy Street from south of Othello to Kenyon added
 * One block of Neighbourhood Greenway on 27th Ave NE north of Lake City REMOVED
+* 1st Ave NW neighbourhood greenway north of Greenwood to Broadview added
+* S. Walden/Della neighbourhood greenway added
+* Ashworth Ave mix of neighbourhood greenway and ped/bike shared path added
+* N. 120th St. neighbourhood greenway from Ashworth Ave to Corliss Ave added
+* N. 130th St. bike lanes north of Haller Lake added
+* W. Marginal Way SW bike lanes extended north to 17th Ave SW
+* Several small corrections/adjustments, carrying forward Seattle map corrections/adjustments

-Four other Seattle projects may be finished but need to be validated in person as they were not complete at the time of latest (early 2025) satellite photographs.
-Four other additional projects in Seattle are incorrectly shown as completed on Seattle's map.
+Six other additional projects in Seattle are incorrectly shown as completed on Seattle's map.
 As they are completed, we will add them.
-Once all are completed, we will consider transitioning to Seattle 2025 as the next Seattle base map.
+Once all are completed - current estimate is "by the end of 2025" - we will consider transitioning to Seattle 2025 as the next Seattle base map.

 Previous releases